 Special Friends Day – Tara Goldstein, Staci Libowski

-VP Programs and Academic Enrichment – Susan Berrong
+VP Programs and Academic Enrichment – Laura O'Brien

-Field Day – Laura O’Brien, Bethany Duman, Christine Case
+Field Day – Bethany Duman, Christine Case, Jennifer Liniado

 The Book Fair committee runs the Scholastic Book fairs for the school.
 The book fair, in addition to being a great vehicle for selling current title books at all reading levels, is a fundraiser for Austin.
 The Book Fair Committee is responsible for planning; promoting, coordinating and executing the Scholastic Book Fairs that are held each spring and fall.
 In addition to committee responsibilities, a significant number of volunteers are needed during the fairs to assist students/parents/teachers and to man the cashier’s table.